Why Pursue an M.F.A. in Design at UT? APPLY NOW

 The School of Architecture’s Materials Lab supports architects and designers with a collection of over 27,000 material samples from the design and building industries.
 The collection has a particular focus on innovative and sustainable materials.

 All UT Austin students, faculty, and staff are eligible for up to one hour of free consulting each week with statistical consultants available by email and for in-person, Skype, or phone appointments.

 Reread everything above and then consult the FAQ.
-Otherwise, questions about the application process should be directed to the graduate coordinator, Violet Cantu, at firstname.lastname@example.org.
+Otherwise, questions about the application process should be directed to the program manager, Scott Lauger, at Scott.Lauger@austin.utexas.edu.

 How long should the statements be?

 Your best, most current work that displays a point of view and supports your candidacy in the area in which you are applying.
 See the Portfolio Requirements page for specific information.